Harnessing Floquet dynamics for selective metrology in few-qubit systems: Dynamical regimes

 However, there are several important distinctions from the conventional DTC scenario: We consider an initial state that only partially overlaps with the Floquet eigenstates.
 A trivial \(\pi\)-pairing can be enforced by fixing both the spin-flip (\(\hat{\sigma}_x\)) and pairwise Ising interaction terms to \(\pi/2\); however, in our study aimed at sensing applications, we do not fix \(h_x\) and \(J\) to exact \(\pi\)-pairing values.
 Finally, we also examine \emph{imperfect} PD points in addition to ideal PD.

 As a result, only a fraction of the eigenstates are \(\pi\)-paired with higher spectral weight, and this fraction varies across the \((h_xT, JT)\) parameter space.
 In summary, while \(\pi\)-pairing remains the underlying mechanism of PD or approximate PD dynamics in our finite system, the dependence on the initial state, system size, and parameters implies that PD here lacks the robustness to perturbations or scaling that characterizes a genuine DTC.
+While DTCs are defined as robust phases of matter protected against disorder and imperfections, the PD behavior discussed here does not necessarily satisfy all such stability criteria.
+In particular, we do not claim robustness against disorder or perturbations in this finite-size system.
 Nevertheless, such finite-size and partially paired regimes still exhibit transient or quasi-periodic PD signatures, providing a minimal model to explore the onset of DTC-like dynamics and their connection to metrological precision.
+We emphasize that the results presented here pertain to closed, finite-size Floquet unitary dynamics.
+In this setting, observables can exhibit long-lived oscillations, beats, and revivals arising from discrete quasienergy spacings; therefore, the thermodynamic notion of irreversible Floquet heating toward an infinite-temperature state is not directly addressed.
+Consequently, the PD dynamics and $\pi$-pairing identified in this work are employed to characterize distinct finite-size dynamical regimes, rather than to establish prethermal lifetimes or quantify heating suppression.
+A systematic analysis of energy absorption, heating rates, and possible prethermal behavior becomes essential when extending these ideas to larger many-body systems or to experimentally relevant open-system settings.
+Investigating such effects, including their dependence on the parameters $(h_x T, J T)$, constitutes an important direction for future work.